-Expenditures of organization funds that satisfy the deductions requirements under Sections 162 and (to the extent relevant) 274, including the substantiation requirements of those provisions and the regulations thereunder, do not constitute excess benefits under section 4958.
+Expenditures of organization funds by an employee that satisfy the deductions requirements under sections 162 and (to the extent relevant) 274, including the substantiation requirements of those provisions and the regulations thereunder, do not constitute excess benefits under section 4958.

-Any reimbursement of expenses by the organization, or direct expenditures of organization funds, are automatic excess benefits to the extent that they do not satisfy the requirements of section 1.62-2 (per section 53.4958-4(a)(4)(ii)), or sections 162 and (to the extent relevant) 274 of the Code and the regulations thereunder, unless they are substantiated as compensation pursuant to section 53.4958-4(c)(3) of the regulations.
+Any reimbursement of expenses by the organizations to an employee, or direct expenditures of organization funds by the employee, are automatic excess benefits to the extent that they do not satisfy the requirements of section 1.62-2 (per section 53.4958-4(a)(4)(ii)), or sections 162 and (to the extent relevant) 274 of the Code and the regulations thereunder, unless they are substantiated as compensation pursuant to section 53.4958-4(c)(3) of the regulations.